aelbagory2023/web-client-pocket/README.md

 ## Structures

 #### Folders
-There site content is represented by five primary folders under the `/src` directory
+The site content is represented by five primary folders under the `/src` directory

 `/pages`

  This is a NEXTjs convention that provides automatic routing.
 Each page of the site will be represented here.
-There should be a folder representing the page which contains an `index.js` file as a top level and additional files represnting any _page specific_ components or layouts
+There should be a folder representing the page which contains an `index.js` file as a top level and additional files representing any _page specific_ components or layouts

 `/common`